DX9Paster/Makfn-Fortnite-Internal-SelfLeak/README.md

 # Makfn-Fortnite-Internal-SelfLeak
-Makfn Internal i made but im deciding to selfleak because its laggy as hell and crashes every second now you skids can go and inject it will ritz injector and crash Made by LeProxy.. https://discord.gg/makfn
+Makfn Internal i made but im deciding to selfleak because its laggy as hell and crashes every second,, now you skids can go and inject it with ritz injector.
+Made by LeProxy.. https://discord.gg/makfn

 https://cdn.discordapp.com/attachments/998301486222159893/1046125894655279345/Fortnite_2022.11.26_-_19.00.56.50.DVR.1669485801515.mp4